Skip to main content

 • Provides actionable recommendations for leaders, trainers, and policymakers

-• Centers correctional officer voice, ensuring solutions reflect real‑world needs
+• Centers correctional officer voices, ensuring solutions reflect real‑world needs

-If you’re responsible for staff wellness, training, leadership, or policy in corrections, this report gives you the clarity and the evidence you need to drive meaningful change.
+The report gives staff responsible for staff wellness, training, leadership, or policy in corrections the clarity and evidence they need to drive meaningful change.

 • Created: